mil0xeth/Maker-v3/README.md

 Stages of the strategy to go from v2.1 to v3:
 - First stage (maker v2.2 -- current): Deposit YFI into Maker, mint DAI, deposit DAI in yvDAI.
 With above mentioned keeper automation & harvestTrigger updates + UniswapV3 integration + ySwaps integration.
 - Second stage (maker v2.3): Automated tests to deposit any collateral into Maker, mint DAI, deposit DAI in yvDAI.
-- Third stage (maker v3): Deposit any collateral on Maker, mint DAI and deposit in yvDAI or into universal interface OR leverage any collateral.
+- Third stage (maker v3): Deposit any collateral on Maker, mint DAI, deposit in yvDAI or swap DAI through Maker's PSM and deposit into yvUSDC (etc.) or universal deposit interface.

 ## Installation and Setup